Alicudi - Palermo

 Ferry to Sicily

-There are approximately 5 weekly sailings between Alicudi to Palermo.
+On average there are 4 weekly sailings between Alicudi to Palermo.
 This ferry route is operated by Liberty Lines Fast Ferries.
+Alicudi Palermo ferries cost between £26 and £118, depending on ticket details.
+Prices exclude any service fees.
 Ferry timetables change seasonally use our Deal Finder to get live pricing and availability for Alicudi Palermo ferries.

 Alicudi Palermo Ferry Times

-Alicudi Palermo ferry sailings typically depart from Alicudi at around 09:35.
-The average sailing time is approximately 2h 0m.
+The Alicudi Palermo ferry typically departs from Alicudi at around 09:35.

 Alicudi Palermo Ferry Prices

-Alicudi Palermo ferry prices typically range between £53* and £119*.
-The average price is typically £93*.
+Alicudi Palermo ferry prices typically range between £26* and £118*.
+The average price is typically £79*.
 The cheapest Alicudi Palermo ferry prices start from £27*.
-The average price for a foot passenger is £93*.
-The average price for a car is £256*.
+The average price for a foot passenger is £79*.

 How far is it from Alicudi to Palermo?